Modest Mussorgsky: Maturity

 By this time, Mussorgsky had freed himself from the influence of Balakirev and was largely teaching himself.
 In 1863 he began an opera – Salammbô – on which he worked between 1863 and 1866 before losing interest in the project.
 During this period, he returned to Saint Petersburg and supported himself as a low-grade civil servant while living in a six-man "commune".
 In a heady artistic and intellectual atmosphere, he read and discussed a wide range of modern artistic and scientific ideas – including those of the provocative writer Chernyshevsky, known for the bold assertion that, in art, "form and content are opposites".
 Under such influences he came more and more to embrace the idea of artistic realism and all that it entailed, whether this concerned the responsibility to depict life "as it is truly lived"; the preoccupation with the lower strata of society; or the rejection of repeating, symmetrical musical forms as insufficiently true to the unrepeating, unpredictable course of "real life".

-"Real life" affected Mussorgsky painfully in 1865, when his mother died; at this point, the composer had his first serious bout of alcoholism, which forced him to leave the commune to stay with his brother.
-The 26-year-old was, however, on the point of writing his first realistic songs (including "Hopak" and "Darling Savishna", both of them composed in 1866 and among his first "real" publications the following year).
-The year 1867 was also the one in which he finished the original orchestral version of his Night on Bald Mountain (which, however, Balakirev criticised and refused to conduct, with the result that it was never performed during Mussorgsky's lifetime).
+"Real life" affected Mussorgsky painfully in 1865 when his mother died; at this point, the composer had his first serious bout of alcoholism, which forced him to leave the commune to stay with his brother.
+However, the 26-year-old was on the point of writing his first realistic songs (including "Hopak" and "Darling Savishna", both of them composed in 1866 and among his first "real" publications the following year).
+The year 1867 was also the one in which he finished the original orchestral version of his Night on Bald Mountain (which, Balakirev criticised and refused to conduct, with the result that it was never performed during Mussorgsky's lifetime).